The job landscape is always changing, based on the needs of the market — and the start of a new decade is a good time to examine those evolving jobs.

 Median annual wage as of 2018: $77,510

-The BLS expects speech-language pathologist jobs to grow 27% between 2018 and 2028, a much faster rate than average.
+The number of speech-language pathologist jobs is projected to grow at a much faster rate than average.

-As the large generation of baby boomers grows older, the BLS expects strokes and dementia to cause speech or language impairments among many older people.
+As the large generation of baby boomers grows older, the BLS expects strokes and dementia to cause speech or language impairments among many older people that will require the help of these professionals.

 9. Nurse practitioners